awsdocs/application-auto-scaling-user-guide/doc_source/create-target-tracking-policy-cli.md

 ```

 **Note**
 For brevity, the examples in this topic illustrate CLI commands for an Amazon EC2 Spot Fleet\.
 To specify a different scalable target, specify its namespace in `--service-namespace`, its scalable dimension in `--scalable-dimension`, and its resource ID in `--resource-id`\.
+For more information, see [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html)\.

 ## Create a target tracking scaling policy<a name="create-target-tracking-policy"></a>